Mustafa-Mian/PortfolioGo-Robo-Advisor/README.md

 - **`components.py`**: Contains reusable UI components like headers and footers.

 ## Usage
-Head to [LINK] and give it a try!
+Head to https://portfoliogo.streamlit.app and give it a try!
 No accounts, payments, or waiting required.

 **NOTE:** Occasionaly, the yfinance library (which is used in the back-end to fetch stock data) experiences issues which result in the program becoming unresponsive.
 This is an unfortunate consequnce of using real-time data and we will always try to minimize disruption on our end.